Chris82111/SshBackupOfDocker/README.md

 # SshBackupOfDocker

-The script creates a backup of folders on a server and saves the backup on the executing server of the script (e.g. a Synology).
+The repo creates a backup of folders from a remote server and downloads the archive.
 The main task is to create a backup of a Docker container.
 An encrypted private key file is used for the login.
 All data and settings are saved externally in a json file so that the script can remain unchanged while the configuration file is changed.

 The script has a `-h` and `--help` switch.
 These switches provide you with all the necessary information about switches and return values.